Nozbe/WatermelonDB/docs-master/Installation.md

 <details>
   <summary>Using with react-native-screens or react-native-gesture-handler</summary>
-  If you are using recent versions of react-native-screens or react-native-gesture-handler, you will need to set the kotlin version to 1.5.20 or above.
+  If you are using recent versions of react-native-screens or react-native-gesture-handler, you will need to set the kotlin version to 1.5.20 or above (see section above)

-  See instructions above ⬆️
 </details>

 <details>